cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 :::

-Both of these are covered in the next few lectures.
-We look at ways of grouping together different sorts of input so that we don't need to test exhaustively, and at ways of working out how much of the system we have tested (and ought to test).
+- Covered in the next few lectures.

 ### Coming up with tests

-In brief, we come up with tests by looking at *requirements and specifications*, and thinking about the system -- modelling it -- in different ways.
+We come up with tests by looking at *requirements and specifications*, and thinking about the system -- modelling it -- in multiple ways.

 ### Coming up with tests

 Consider an Internet-connected toaster.

-At a high level, the *system* level, we can look at the system in a few different ways, depending on what part of the system requirements and specification we're trying to test.
+- At a high *system* level -- we can look at the system in different ways

-Sometimes, it'll be useful to think of the system as a *function* -- something that takes stuff *in* (parameters and state) and spits something *out* (a return value, and/or a new state).
+- Sometimes, it's useful to think of the system as a *function* -- something that takes stuff *in* (parameters and state) and spits something *out* (a return value, and/or a new state).

-e.g. We can think of a toaster as taking bread (or crumpets, or muffins, or other bread products) and control settings *in*, and spitting something *out* (toast).
+- e.g. We can think of a toaster as taking bread (or crumpets, or muffins, or other bread products) and control settings *in*, and spitting something *out* (toast).

+*Input Space Partitioning* provides us with ways of coming up with tests for things that look like functions, and measuring the *coverage* we have.

 ### Coming up with tests

-But we also might have some kind of *use-case* for how the toaster should be used:
+We also might have some kind of *use-case* for how the toaster should be used:

 `\vspace{-0.5em}~\hrule`{=latex}